T

 museum

-One of the largest art museums in the United States, featuring a vast collection spanning ancient to contemporary art, with notable collections of Impressionist paintings and American art.
-Allow ample time to explore its diverse wings.
+One of the largest art museums in the United States, housing a vast collection spanning from ancient to contemporary art.
+Explore its diverse wings, including impressive collections of Impressionist paintings and American art.

 2. Midday